-Smart City Budapest (SCB) Initiative collects mostly grassroots projects and organisations from Budapest which are connected to the smart city concept.
-SCB Initiative aims to introduce best practices from businesses, institutions, non-profit organisations and the people of Budapest.
+Smart City Budapest (SCB) Initiative collected mostly grassroots projects and organisations from Budapest which are connected to the smart city concept from 2014 till 2020.
+SCB Initiative aimed to introduce best practices from businesses, institutions, non-profit organisations and the people of Budapest.
 With knowledge transfer our goal is to encourage citizens to take actions for a better city.
 A city is smart when investments in capital and communication infrastructure fuel sustainable economic growth and a high quality of life, in combination with an efficient use of natural resources.
 But a smart city doesn't exist without smart citizens.

 2014 | Website + Mind the Game conference

 Shared Cities: Creative Momentum is a European cultural platform addressing the urban challenges of contemporary European cities.
-In an international cooperation of 11 partners from six different countries numerous events, programmes and researches will be implemented between 2016 and 2019.
-The project is co-funded by the Creative Europe Programme of the European Union, the Hungarian partners are Contemporary Architecture Centre and Mindspace.
+In an international cooperation of 11 partners from six different countries numerous events, programmes and researches were implemented between 2016 and 2019.
+The project was co-funded by the Creative Europe Programme of the European Union, the Hungarian partners were Contemporary Architecture Centre and Mindspace.

 What is Smart City?